amabnl/amadeus-ws-client/docs/samples.rst

     $client->setStateful(true); //Enable stateful messages

-It's also possible to specify the default stateful setting at construction time of the client *(it is enabled by default)*:
+It's also possible to specify the default stateful setting at construction time of the client **(stateful is enabled by default)**:

 .. code-block:: php